CrazyRobMiles/Max_Python/README.md

 # Max_Python
 Pick up extra Python Skills.
 All the examples have been written to run in MicroPython on a Raspberry Pi PICO device.

+These resources were created to accompany an article in issue 153 of  [Raspberry Pi Magazine](https://magazine.raspberrypi.com/issues/153)

 ![Display box with 8x8 display and two rotary encoders](images/displaybox.jpg)

-You can build a box like this, or you can just connect an 8x8 Neopixel display to a PICO
+You can build a box like this, or you can just connect an 8x8 Neopixel display to a PICO.
 ![Pico and display panel](images/components.jpg)

 The display is connected to GND, VSYS and GP18.